Samantha Joye: Awards and honors

 In 1997, Joye received the inaugural L. Eugene Cronin award from the Coastal and Estuarine Research Federation.
 The Cronin Award recognizes significant accomplishments of an estuarine scientist who is in the early stages of his/her career development.
 In 2001, she was named one of the most exceptional individuals in Georgia under 40 (“40 under 40”) by Georgia Trend magazine.
 Joye was named a Fellow and Visiting Science of the Marine Biological Laboratory in Woods Hole in 1997 and 1999.
 In 2002, she received a sabbatical fellowship from the Hanse Institute for Advanced Study, Delmenhorst, Germany, and a visiting professor appointment at the Max Planck Institute for Marine Microbiology (Bremen, Germany) to conduct research abroad for a year.
-In 2005, she was named a research fellow of Smithsonian Institution, Caribbean Coral Reef Ecosystem Program, in Carrie Bow Cay, Belize.
+In 2005, she was named a research fellow of Smithsonian Institution, Caribbean Coral Reef Ecosystems Program, in Carrie Bow Cay, Belize.
 In 2007, she received a Distinguished Service Award for Public Education and Outreach from the U.S. Department of the Interior.
 In 2008, she received a “Creative Research Medal” from the University of Georgia.
 In 2010, Joye was named the UGA Athletic Association Professor in Arts and Sciences.
 In 2012 Joye was named one of the “100 Most Influential Georgians” by Georgia Trend Magazine.
 In 2014, The Informer named Joye one of the most 100 influential women in Georgia.